-The GWP-method is applied to analyze in a 2,5 m3-tank the progress of gas concentration succeeding ignition.
-The analysis is conducted for a period of 30 minutes and then we vent.
+The GWP-method is applied to analyze the progress of the gas concentration succeeding ignition in a 2.5m3tank.
+The analysis is conducted for a period of 30 minutes.
+Finally, the test can is vented.

 Figure 2: Progress of concentration of reactive (NO, COCI2) and stable (H2, CO) gases